Another Word For HAVE_TO

 Verb : (intransitive) To be fitting.

-Verb : To be dependent upon.
+Verb : To keep in mind; to be mindful of.

 tend